 Children younger than age 2 are starting to explore more and they are still learning right from wrong.
 If you use time-out for children ages 1-2 be gentle and only have them in timeout for 30 seconds.

-In the PDF below explains the appropriate amount of time, place and how to use time out correctly!
+The PDF below explains the appropriate amount of time, place, and how to use time out correctly!

 Now that you know the mistakes that parents make.
 What are the correct ways to use time-out?
 I said earlier that I created a PDF that you can download and print off that you can use to help you and your children understand time out and help to improve misbehaviors!

-It is a no-brainer that most parents want the best for their children and wants to be the best parents that they can.
-With this PDF you are more likely to get your children to listen to you and most of your day will be spent with less frustration and yelling!
+It is a no-brainer that most parents want the best for their children and wants to be the best parents that they can be.